 - Since the printing process is eco-friendly, state or federal agencies do not impose strict regulations.

 Advantages of Water-Based Ink on Plastic Film

-Steve Deniger, TDI’s CEO:
+Steve Deniger, TDI’s CEO says:

-TDI has even developed a method to make water-based ink stick to the film like it is solvent-based ink during extreme cold conditions.
+TDI has even developed a method to make water-based ink stick to the film like it is solvent-based ink during extremely cold conditions.
 As a result, the print will not smear or come off in a cold place, like in a freezer.

-TDI has earned industry-wide recognition for producing high quality custom poly film since 1974.
+TDI has earned industry-wide recognition for producing high-quality custom poly film since 1974.

 Our technology, combined with the tenacity and knowledge of team TDI has enabled us to manufacture custom plastic packaging at its best.

 At TDI, our staff delivers a personalized approach and gives full attention to every detail you require.
-This creates a level of customer service which is almost unheard of in the plastic film industry.
+This creates a level of customer service which is unheard of in the plastic film industry.